 Netflix Generation Training

 Millennials have different expectations towards learning.
 They grew up with mobile phones, laptops and social media, and expect this technology to be available in the workplace.
 The Netflix generation is looking for content where and when they want it, rather than adjusting their schedules to suit based on a published class schedule.

 They expect learning to be decision-driven so that new information can be quickly translated into action.
 In procurement and supply chain the Academy of Procurement e-Learning represents a great example of comprehensive e-learning platform.

 Based on a 2018 study by LinkedIn, the biggest challenge for talent development is getting employees to make time for learning.
 In fact, staff would agree that they don’t have the time to take away from their primary jobs to get the training.
 Hence, delivering your training on multiple platforms is a good idea.
 For instance, classroom, mobile and on-demand training can help eliminate time issues for busy employees.

 Historically, Australia has lagged globally when it comes to talent retention, and it’s not getting easier.
 By the close of this financial year 1.8 million Australian workers are likely to have sought new jobs.
 Retirement and other benefits provided by organisations are not enough nowadays.

 As Andrej Kovacevic writes in InsideHR, ‘businesses are turning to bigger investments in professional development and training programs…to address difficulties in acquiring the types of specific skills they need’.

 Surveys suggest that employees are more likely to join a company that provides the opportunity for professional growth.
 Millennials are career-driven and always looking for ways to improve their skills and knowledge.

-Hence, valuable and innovative training solutions can work as a means to draw in and retain the best talents within a company.
+Hence, valuable and innovative training solutions can work as a means to draw in and retain the best talents within a company, and reduce employee churn.
 Besides, through skill development, employees will become more productive and more engaged in their jobs.